Overcoming Big Data Analytics Limitations to Drive Business Growth

 Maksym Lypivskyi

-By now, you’ve probably heard of big data analytics, the process of drawing inferences from large sets of data.
+Big data analytics, which is the process of drawing inferences from large sets of data is gaining more traction.
 These inferences help identify hidden patterns, customer preferences, trends, and more.

 To uncover these insights, big data analysts, often working for consulting agencies, use data mining, text mining, modeling, predictive analytics, and optimization.
-As of late, big data analytics has been touted as a panacea to cure all the woes of business.
+Lately, big data analytics has been touted as a panacea to cure all the woes of business.
 Big data is seen by many to be the key that unlocks the door to growth and success.

 However, although big data analytics is a remarkable tool that can help with business decisions, it does have its limitations.
-Here are five limitations to the use of big data analytics.
+Let’s dissect some of the major statistics-oriented and operational-related big data limitations and the applicable solutions.

 More and more businesses are exploring the potential of big data, and bringing together as many different data sources as they can, from social media impressions and phone call logs to supply chain information and customer feedback.
 However, big data is not necessarily a catch-all solution, and a number of sectors are finding it a difficult proposition in practice.
 For example, many manufacturers are dealing with challenges in applying context to integrated data, put in place the infrastructure needed, and extend analytic capabilities to legacy devices.